Ballston Spa High School: Extracurricular

-Of note are several academic-related teams.
 Ballston Spa's Science Olympiad team, advised by physics teachers, placed fourth in regionals for the 2006 season, and has frequently gone to state competitions.
-Of more recent note, the team placed 3rd at regionals and a new school record of 23rd in states for the 2008 season.
+The team placed 3rd at regionals and a new school record of 23rd in states for the 2008 season.
 The team also finished 3rd in the 2010 season.
 The Mock Trial team, advised by a history teacher, also has a good record, placing well in the 2006-2007 season.
-A Biology teacher runs the Envirothon team, which placed very well at states in the 2007 season.
+A Biology teacher runs the Envirothon team, which has also frequently gone on to the state competition.
+They placed very well at states in the 2007 season and finished second in New York State in 2000.
 Ballston Spa also has an Odyssey of the Mind team.

 National Honor Society

 The Ballston Spa Chapter of the National Honor Society contains over fifty members from the Junior and Senior classes and is very active in the Ballston Spa community.

 Student life

-Throughout the year, student groups sponsor a wide variety of fundraisers and activities, such as the Homecoming Chicken BBQ, Pizza and Wings Night (area pizza places are invited to send in samples, and students vote for their favorite), Amnesty International sponsored Coffeehouses, the Talent Show, the annual Foreign Language Lip-Sync night, a "Mr. Ballstonian" contest, and Ballstonian Idol (an American Idol parody).
+Throughout the year, student groups sponsor a wide variety of fundraisers and activities, such as the Homecoming Street Fair.
 These events have been known to gather large audiences and are popular among the students.
 Dances are held yearly at Ballston Spa.
-The first two, Homecoming and Fire and Ice (held homecoming weekend and mid-February, respectively), are sponsored by the Congress of Student Legislators, while the Senior Prom is put on in mid-late May, typically at SPAC's Hall of Springs.
+Homecoming dances are held in September–October, and are sponsored by the Congress of Student Legislators, while the Senior Prom is put on in mid-late May, typically at SPAC's Hall of Springs.